Jada Pinkett Smith 'Had to Learn How to Woman Up' with Will's Ex: 'I Did a Lot of Work on Myself'

 “We have to understand that we do have boundaries and lanes,” Jackson said.
 “Sometimes it was too much and I thought Jada needed to fall back.
 But I also saw your heart in it.
 You weren’t trying to take my place … You meant well.”

-Further complicating Pinkett Smith and Fletcher’s relationship early on was, as the actress revealed on the show’s previous episode, she and Smith started dating before his divorce with Fletcher was finalized.
+Further complicating Pinkett Smith and Fletcher’s relationship early on was, as the actress revealed on the show’s premiere episode, she and Smith started dating before his divorce with Fletcher was finalized.

 Pinkett Smith said it took time for her to realize that Fletcher would always be a part of Smith’s life.
 “When you have a child, when you create life with someone, there’s always going to be a bond there.
 Period,” she said.
 “I’m not talking about a romantic bond.
 But there’s going to be a bond there, and that’s just real.”